 rmp.fastRewind();

-This method returns an
+This getter returns an Environment Object

-representing the current environment (e.g. feature detection & type of device) in which Radiant Media Player is rendered.
-Example to detect a mobile device:
+detection & type of device) in which Radiant Media Player

-before calling init
+calling init

 on player.